chini5ko/universe-background-cssGrid/README.md

 # universe_background_cssGrid
-A background simulating the univese for CSS grid
+A background simulating the univese for CSS grid using SVG

 ![Image](/universe.png)

 ### Motivation for creating this tiny universe
-I couldn't find online, so I coded it.
-I took me a couple of hours, but hopefully this can help on your projects.
+I couldn't find it online, so I coded it.
+I took me a couple of hours, but hopefully this shine some sort of universal help on your projects.

 ## Steps:
 - create a grid item with the id name "universeDisplay" (HTML)